Speedy Answers

 In the majority of cases, If-So has a negligible effect on loading speed.
 However, the impact can vary depending on your server, website structure, and how you utilize the plugin.

-To put your worries at ease, we encourage you to take advantage of our free trial and witness firsthand how If-So performs on your website.
+To put your worries at ease, we encourage you to take advantage of our 30-day money back guarantee and witness firsthand how If-So performs on your website.

 • How can I Import and Export Triggers?